SAP-samples/partner-reference-application/Tutorials/52b-Multi-Tenancy-Features-API-Service-S4HC-Provisioning.md

 ## Remarks and Troubleshooting

 If you need more information on how to trace and debug your application with ERP integration, go to the section on [testing and troubleshooting](32-Test-Trace-Debug-ERP.md).

+## Usage

+After the Poetry Slam Manager application is enhanced and the provisioning is done, the **Poetry Slam Manager API** can be called from an on-stack extension within SAP S/4HANA Cloud Public Edition using the ABAP RESTful Application Programming Model (RAP).
+This is described in detail in the [Cross-Stack Partner Reference Extension Poetry Slam Event Commerce](https://github.com/SAP-samples/cross-stack-partner-reference-extension).
+The sales order information for the sponsoring data will be shown on the user interface of the Poetry Slam Manager, too.